platformsh/platformsh-docs/src/golive/steps.md

 ## 2. Set your domain in Platform.sh

 This is a required step, it will tell the Platform.sh edge layer where to route requests for your web site.
-You can do this through the CLI with `platform domain:add example.com` or  [using the Management Console](/administration/web/configure-project.html#domains).
+You can do this through the CLI with `platform domain:add example.com` or  [using the managment console](/administration/web/configure-project.html#domains).

 You can add multiple domains to point to your project.
 Each domain can have its own custom SSL certificate, or use the default one provided.